Frequently asked questions

 Conversely, if you live in a 3-bedroom house with 4 children who are constantly gaming, then the EAC will be lower than the actual usage and you will have an estimated monthly bill which is lower than your actual energy usage.

 It is important to remember; you can only be charged for what you use.
 Therefore, if you have overpaid, this money is yours and due back to you.
 Conversely, if you have used more energy than the EAC, you will have to top up the difference.
 You only pay for what you have used.

-Symbio Energy will send a reminder on a quarterly basis for meter reads.
+Symbio Energy will send a reminder on a monthly basis for meter reads.
 This can be submitted via the Customer On-Line portal or by calling customer services.
 We are working on a Phone App and other novel, easier methods for our customers.

 We must however have at least one meter read per year without fail from every customer.
 This is an Ofgem requirement and to be honest, fair for everyone to know who is due a refund and who needs to pay a little more for their usage.

 12THERE HAVE BEEN A LOT OF NEW ELECTRICITY COMPANIES THAT HAVE GONE BUST TRYING TO PROVIDE CHEAPER RATES.
 WILL SYMBIO BE JOINING THEM?

 This is a fair and reasonable question.
 After all, why can we afford to be cheaper without going bust when the others are so much more expensive?

 The electricity market is complex with many, many, counterparties in the market and each of these parties adds to the price of electricity.
 The biggest cost is staffing in a complex market and of course in the case of the larger companies, shareholders and expensive management boards.